In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 There are many sponsors in Indonesia, and their prices can vary greatly.

-choosing an Agent
+Choosing an Agent

-Be aware that there is huge variation in agent/sponsor costs. (with the previous visa, the prices ranged from around 2,000,000 IDR to 4,000,000 IDR per passport for the initial 60 days)
+Be aware that there is a huge variation in agent/sponsor costs. (with the previous visa, the prices ranged from around 2,000,000 IDR to 4,000,000 IDR per passport for the initial 60 days)

-But there are many good, professional agents who do not have the same exposure, who will do a great job at a much more reasonable price.
+Some agents have been operating for many years, and due to experience, reputation, and high demand, they charge a huge fee for their services.
+But there are many good, professional agents who do not have the same exposure and who will do a great job at a much more reasonable price.

 Do your research and talk to sailors who are in Indonesia and have firsthand and RECENT experiences.